-The Top of the World Highway, also known as the 60 Mile, traverses the mountains between the Alaska/Yukon border and Dawson City.
-On a sunny day it is so very scenic.
-On a sunny September day, it is amazing!
+The Top of the World Highway, also called the 60 Mile, traverses the mountains between the Alaska/Yukon border and Dawson City.

-The Taylor Highway is the the route's name in Alaska, between Tetlin Junction (Alaska Highway) and the Jack Wade Junction where the Taylor Highway turns northward to Eagle.
+The Taylor Highway is the route's title in Alaska, between Tetlin Junction (Alaska Highway) and the Jack Wade Junction where the Taylor Highway turns northward to Eagle.
 Between the Jack Wade Junction and the Alaska/Yukon border there is a 13 mile (21 km) connector called the Boundary Spur Road.

 For more images of this route, see each day's photologue: